 Tree Disease Control Program

 Dutch Elm Disease (DED) and Oak Wilt are an immediate threat to Hopkins’ trees.
-We now face a new threat as Emerald Ash Borer (EAB) is found within less than 10 miles from Hopkins.
+We now face a new threat as Emerald Ash Borer (EAB) has been found in several Hopkins neighborhoods and surrounding communities.

 In an effort to fight and control the spread of these diseases, the City has taken steps to expand its tree disease control program.
-Assistance will be offered to property owners in detecting, sampling, removing, and replacing trees with DED, Oak Wilt and EAB.
+Assistance will be offered to property owners in the detection of trees with DED, Oak Wilt and EAB.

-A Forester is available to offer assistance to residents in the detection and sampling of suspected diseased trees.
+A Forester is available to offer assistance to residents in the detection of suspected diseased trees.
 For information or to report suspicious trees, call 952-939-1382.

 Your Diseased Tree

-Once a tree is confirmed as having DED, Oak Wilt or EAB Disease, it must be removed immediately.
+Once a tree is confirmed as having DED, Oak Wilt or EAB Disease, it must be removed.
 Diseased trees must be cut down to the ground line in order to control the spread of the disease.

 If the City tags one of your private trees for removal due to disease, you will be provided with the following information:

 - Diseased Tree Removal Information (PDF)

 - What you need to know about removing the tree as well as information needed to prepare the tree for pick-up by the City.